12 Orbits Accessibility Report

 There is reading to navigate menus and understand the game.
 Gameplay is suitable for one-button play.
 Menu buttons to get started are quite scattered, however.
 Supports One Switch inputs.
 To play with multiple people on touch screen you need to tap your portion of the screen to control your balls.

-We've documented 1 accessibility feature for Difficulty in 12 Orbits which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in 12 Orbits which deals with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.